Titanic VR Melbourne photos Amy Gardner

 Tickets: Adult $39, Seniors Card $32, Child (8-17 yrs) $32, book online

-Duration: 45 minutes of VR (allow 1 hour total)
+Duration: 55 minutes of VR (allow a little over 1 hour total)

-Location: 206 Bourke Street, Melbourne (1st floor of the mall)
+Location: Fever Exhibition Space, 206 Bourke Street, Melbourne (1st floor of the mall, enter via an escalator or lifts)

 Titanic Melbourne